konveyor/move2kube-website/docs/tutorials/running-non-interactively.md

             - Leave empty to use http
           default: ""
           answer: ""
-        - id: move2kube.services.frontend.port
+        - id: move2kube.services."myproject-java-war"."9080".urlpath
-          type: Select
+          type: Input
-          description: 'Select port to be exposed for the service frontend :'
+          description: What URL/path should we expose the service myproject-java-war's 9080 port on?
           hints:
-            - Select Other if you want to expose the service frontend to some other port
-          options:
-            - "8080"
-            - Other (specify custom option)
-          default: "8080"
-          answer: "8080"
-        - id: move2kube.services.gateway.activemavenprofiles
-          type: MultiSelect
-          description: Choose the Maven profile to be used for the service gateway
-          hints:
-            - Selected Maven profiles will be used for setting configuration for the service gateway
-          options:
-            - local
-            - openshift
-            - openshift-manual
-            - openshift-it
-          default:
-            - openshift
-          answer:
-            - local
-        - id: move2kube.services.gateway.activespringbootprofiles
-          type: MultiSelect
-          description: Choose Springboot profiles to be used for the service gateway
-          hints:
-            - Selected Springboot profiles will be used for setting configuration for the service gateway
-          options:
-            - local
-            - openshift
-          default:
-            - local
-            - openshift
-          answer:
-            - local
-        - id: move2kube.services.gateway.port
-          type: Select
-          description: 'Select port to be exposed for the service gateway :'
-          hints:
-            - Select Other if you want to expose the service gateway to some other port
-          options:
-            - "8080"
-            - Other (specify custom option)
-          default: "8080"
-          answer: "8080"
-        - id: move2kube.services.orders.activemavenprofiles
-          type: MultiSelect
-          description: Choose the Maven profile to be used for the service orders
-          hints:
-            - Selected Maven profiles will be used for setting configuration for the service orders
-          options:
-            - local
-            - openshift
-            - openshift-manual
-            - openshift-it
-          default:
-            - openshift
-          answer:
-            - local
-        - id: move2kube.services.orders.activespringbootprofiles
-          type: MultiSelect
-          description: Choose Springboot profiles to be used for the service orders
-          hints:
-            - Selected Springboot profiles will be used for setting configuration for the service orders
-          options:
-            - local
-            - openshift
-          default:
-            - local
-            - openshift
-          answer:
-            - local
-        - id: move2kube.services.orders.port
-          type: Select
-          description: 'Select port to be exposed for the service orders :'
-          hints:
-            - Select Other if you want to expose the service orders to some other port
+            - Enter :- not expose the service
-          options:
-            - "8080"
-            - Other (specify custom option)
-          default: "8080"
-          answer: "8080"
-        - id: move2kube.containerruntime
-          type: Select
-          description: 'Select the container runtime to use :'
-          hints:
-            - The container runtime selected will be used in the scripts
-          options:
-            - docker
-            - podman
+            - Leave out leading / to use first part as subdomain
+            - Add :N as suffix for NodePort service type
+            - Add :L for Load Balancer service type
-          default: docker
+          default: /myproject-java-war
-          answer: docker
+          answer: /myproject-java-war
-        - id: move2kube.services."customers-tomcat"."8080".urlpath
+        - id: move2kube.services."java-maven"."9080".urlpath
           type: Input
-          description: What URL/path should we expose the service customers-tomcat's 8080 port on?
+          description: What URL/path should we expose the service java-maven's 9080 port on?
           hints:
             - Enter :- not expose the service
             - Leave out leading / to use first part as subdomain
             - Add :N as suffix for NodePort service type
             - Add :L for Load Balancer service type
-          default: /customers-tomcat
+          default: /java-maven
-          answer: /customers-tomcat
+          answer: /java-maven
-        - id: move2kube.services."inventory"."8080".urlpath
+        - id: move2kube.services."java-gradle"."9080".urlpath
           type: Input
-          description: What URL/path should we expose the service inventory's 8080 port on?
+          description: What URL/path should we expose the service java-gradle's 9080 port on?
           hints:
             - Enter :- not expose the service
             - Leave out leading / to use first part as subdomain
             - Add :N as suffix for NodePort service type
             - Add :L for Load Balancer service type
-          default: /inventory
+          default: /java-gradle
-          answer: /inventory
+          answer: /java-gradle
     ```
     </details>
     The cache file contains both the questions and the answers.
 It also contains additional information about each question, such as the default answer,
     the type of the question, the id of the questions, any hints that were provided, etc.

 1. The config file stores the answer to a question under the key specified by the question's id.
-For example, the question `What URL/path should we expose the service inventory's 8080 port on?` has the id `move2kube.services."inventory"."8080".urlpath`.
+For example, the question `What URL/path should we expose the service java-maven's 9080 port on?` has the id `move2kube.services."java-maven"."9080".urlpath`.
-So we find the answer `/inventory` stored as
+So we find the answer `/java-maven` stored as
     ```yaml
     move2kube:
       services:
-        inventory:
-          "8080":
+        java-maven:
+          "9080":
-            urlpath: /inventory
+            urlpath: /java-maven
     ```
     in the config file.
 Every time Move2Kube goes to ask a question, it first checks the config file to see if it has already been answered using the question's id.
     If the id is not present in the config file, Move2Kube will usually ask the user for the answer.
 This means we can provide the answer to any question by storing it in the config file.

 1. Let's run the transform again but this time with the config file we generated.

     ```console
-    $ mv myproject old # rename the output folder from the previous run to avoid conflicts
+    $ mv myproject old # rename the output directory from the previous run to avoid conflicts
     $ ls
-    m2k.plan	m2kconfig.yaml	m2kqacache.yaml	old		src		src.zip
+    m2k.plan	m2kconfig.yaml	m2kqacache.yaml	old		language-platforms
     $ move2kube transform --config m2kconfig.yaml
     INFO[0000] Detected a plan file at path /Users/user/Desktop/tutorial/m2k.plan.
 Will transform using this plan.
     INFO[0000] Starting Plan Transformation